How to fix and prevent Mac overheating

 To ensure that all your apps run with peak efficiency, regularly monitor available updates from the App Store:

-1. Go to System Settings in the Apple menu
+1. Go to System Settings > General.

-2. Choose Software Update
+2. Choose Software Update.

-3. Install available updates
+3. Install available updates.

+#8.
 Move large and archived files to cloud storage

-You’d be surprised, but even keeping a library of files on your hard drive can contribute to you regularly wondering “why does Mac keep overheating?”
+You’d be surprised, but even keeping a library of files on your hard drive can contribute to you regularly wondering, “Why does Mac keep overheating?”

 Besides adding to the clutter, transferring files, especially large ones, and generally processing lots of data causes your MacBook HDD or SSD to produce a lot of heat.

-To configure yourself a seamless access to your files even after you move them out to a cloud, try CloudMounter.
+To configure yourself seamless access to your files even after you move them out to a cloud, try CloudMounter.

-CloudMounter mounts all your cloud storages as local disks, creating an easy one-point access to your existing cloud accounts from your Mac’s Finder — as if it was an expanded storage space right there on your hard drive.
+CloudMounter mounts all your cloud storages as local disks, creating easy one-point access to your existing cloud accounts from your Mac’s Finder — as if it was an expanded storage space right there on your hard drive.

 cloudmounter manage large files

+#9.
 Review external monitor settings

 Using an external monitor with your MacBook Pro may lead to your Mac running hot, even if your display is idle and Mac’s lid is closed.